AengusMcGuinness/KREPE/README.md

 # KREPE

 ##ABOUT:
-Co-Authors Erika Pedersen and Aengus
+Co-Authors Erika Pedersen and Aengus McGuinness created KREPE at a fellowship with the Institute for Computing in Research.

 ## BACKGROUND INFORMATION:
 In bioinformatics, it's important to be able to use strands of DNA